UW-INFO442-SP24/reading-rabbit/README.md

 # Reading Rabbit

 ## Overview
-"Reading Rabbit" is a web application designed to enhance literacy among K-5 children in the Seattle area who have been adversely impacted by the shift to online learning during the COVID-19 pandemic.
+Reading Rabbit is a web application designed to enhance literacy among K-5 children in the Seattle area who have been adversely impacted by the shift to online learning during the COVID-19 pandemic.
 Our goal is to provide a digital platform that offers accessible, engaging literacy resources, helping to bridge the gap in reading skills exacerbated by recent educational disruptions.

 ## Problem Statement
 In the wake of the COVID-19 pandemic, many children have faced significant barriers in accessing quality education, particularly in literacy.
 The "Reading Rabbit" project aims to address these challenges by leveraging digital solutions to provide inclusive and equitable educational resources, as outlined in UN SDG #4, Quality Education.